 The City of Stafford, Texas is located in East Fort Bend County adjacent to the southwest side of Houston.
 Founded as a agricultural community, the City of Stafford has evolved into a city with all the modern conveniences, attractions and amenities of a modern community.
 Charged with protecting this community, and surrounding areas from fire, the Stafford Fire Department was created by the City of Stafford.
 From a 1-station all volunteer department located in the center of the city, the Stafford Fire Department has evolved, like the city, into a modern fire and rescue department providing many services for our community.

 Operating from 3-fire stations throughout our response area, the department fields modern apparatus and equipment for incident responses of any nature.
-Currently 2-Engines, 1-107' Quint, 1-95' Ladder Tower Quint, 1-Technical Rescue Unit, 1-Booster Unit, 1-Rescue Boat 1-Battalion Command Vehicle and 3-Chief's Vehicles respond to calls in our community.
+Currently 2-Engines, 2-107' Quint's, 1-3000 gallon Water Tender, 1-Technical Rescue Unit, 1-Booster Unit, 2-High Water Units, 1-Rescue Boat, 1-Utility Vehicle, 1-Battalion Command Vehicle and 2-Chief's Vehicles are available to respond to calls in our community 24-hours per day.

-Composed of Volunteer, Duty Crew and Full-Time personnel, our department responds to over 3000 calls per year covering a wide range of incident types.
-Services provided by the department include Fire Suppression, Fire Inspection and Plan Review, Paramedic Level 1st Responder, Vehicle and Machinery Extrication, Technical Rescue and Operations Level Hazardous Materials Response.
+Composed of Volunteer, Duty Crew and Full-Time personnel, our department responds to over 4000 calls per year covering a wide range of incident types.
+Services provided by the department include Fire Suppression, Fire Inspections and Investigations, Paramedic Level 1st Responder, Vehicle and Machinery Extrication, Technical Rescue and Operations Level Hazardous Materials Response.

 Covering a total of 10.2 square miles, our department response area offers many challenges.
 Included in this response area are traditional residential neighborhoods, apartment complexes, hotels, shopping centers, large industrial and commercial warehouse developments as well as major roadways, freeways, railroads and 2-below grade roadways.